04 Aug Creativity v hopelessness. My favourite silver-lining of ADHD.

 Creativity in all its forms can be therapy.
 It can bring connection, purpose, reduce stress and allow us to achieve a state of flow.
 And it can change the world for the better.
 But many of us don’t see ourselves as creative or give ourselves permission to spend time on creative pursuits.

 It was an incredible experience!
-But since band life isn’t compatible with parenting solo, it’s on the back burner just now.
+But as band life isn’t compatible with parenting solo, it’s on the back burner just now.
 Don’t worry, though, I sing non-stop in the car and at home, morning, noon and night.

-It saddens me that it took me so long to discover I could really sing.
+It saddens me that it took me so long to discover I can sing.
 But discovering things late has been a common story for me, and not just to do with creativity.
 I was recently diagnosed with ADHD: one of many things I didn’t know about myself for much of my life.

 Creativity and passion